 Directors

-Rosie Doherty - Training Lead & Finance
+Rosie Doherty - Finance

 Rosie trained as a speech and language therapist, and gained extensive experience working with children and adults with a wide range of disabilities.
 She also became a service manager in the NHS.